tweag/chainsail-resources/examples/soft-kmeans/README.md

-## Chainsail sampling
+## Chainsail
+Chainsail's replica exchange-based sampling is our answer to multimodal posterior distributions.
+It is less subject to oversampling of some modes and undersampling of others.
+This part analyzes the clustering obtained from sampling the posterior with Chainsail.

 ### Sampling
-We now sample the posterior distribution with Chainsail.
 This time, Chainsail's Replica Exchange algorithm allows the main MCMC chain to sample both the low and the high probability mode instead of getting stuck in one of them.

 <img alt="sampling chainsail with initial state = (1, 0)" src="./images/sampling_chainsail_initstate-1-0.png" height="400"/>